 Each execution policy allows tailoring the execution via its associated execution parameters.
-Examples include number of threads, chunk size, scheduling, etc. The serial policy has no parameters.
+Examples include number of threads, chunk size, scheduling, etc. The serial and cuda policies have no parameters.
 The subsections below discuss the omp parameters.

-Whenever the execution policy is changed via zfp\stream\set\execution(), its parameters (if any) are initialized to their defaults, overwriting any prior setting.
+Whenever the execution policy is changed via zfp_stream_set_execution(), its parameters (if any) are initialized to their defaults, overwriting any prior setting.